magento/devdocs/src/guides/v2.4/install-gde/system-requirements-tech.md

 Magento is also compatible, but has not been tested and is not recommended, with MySQL 5.7.9, MariaDB 10.2, and Percona 5.7.

 {:.bs-callout-info}
 Magento only uses MySQL features compatible with MariaDB.
 MariaDB may not be compatible with all MySQL features, however, so be sure to research compatibility issues before using a feature in your Magento module.
+Reindexing on MariaDB 10.4 takes more time compared to other MariaDB or MySQL versions.
+See [Configuration best practices]({{ page.baseurl }}/performance-best-practices/configuration.html#indexers).

 ## PHP